dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+Part 5 (Final):
+This is my final version (elementSpacing in 5).
+In this project, I didn't use smartmask because all my photos have a simple structure (one peron per photo), so using photoshop is more convenient for me.
+Also, in this project, my theme is "Agains Violence".
+I want my artworks have strong contrast and strong visual impact.
+For the main character, the level of saturation and contrast are high.
+The other elements (hands, scarf) are in black and white.
+I also changed the curve adjustment of the hands show in artwork_1 and artwork_3 in photoshop, which increase the sense of powerful to hands.
+The shape I used in this project is a dark red square with a cross shape inside and a letter "V" in the middle point (more information in "Part 3" below).

+Photos: In artwork_1 and artwork_3, I asked my models to use their eyes to convey their emotions even when their mouths are covered by hands.
+In artwork_2, I asked my model to do the opposite way, tried to use her mouth to express her feeling.

+Part 4(2):
 After listening to my tutor's advise, I devide to go for the elementSpacing of 5 or 4.
 Now I will render the input_1 and input_3.

 I applied elementSpacing in 10 to input_1, 5 to input_2 and 2 to input_3.
 Just want to find the best scale for my project.